-The actions outlined in Goal 4 work together to support the whole child and to provide them with educational experiences.
-Goal 4 states: All students will have comprehensive opportunities for overall student development in character, citizenship, student activities and athletics.
+The actions outlined in Goal One supported the progress toward meeting the goal, "All students will have comprehensive opportunities for overall student development in character, citizenship, student activities and athletics.
 Although students took some field trips, sports programs were delayed to the last quarter of the year.
 This decision was impacted by COVID.

+Action 4.1 CHARACTER EDUCATION

-4.1 CHARACTER EDUCATION: This action was implemented.
+Implementation Status: 5 Full Implementation and Sustainability.
+This action was implemented.
 Action 1 supported the overall implementation of the goal by providing our School students, staff and families with improvement in character education and supports.
+No substantive difference in planned action compared to actual implementation.